The First Two Off The Derech Children Discussed In The Torah

 He created his own Bible where he used all his negative experiences with his mother and other women to turn women into second class citizens, property of men, banning them from divorcing except for adultery, which he experienced with his own mother.
 This is the opposite of the Jewish Torah, where women are equal and in many cases on a higher pedestal than men.

-He also encouraged his followers to take mitzvot to the extreme in order to be “more stringent and more observant” than that of what Hashem commanded, leading people to believe that taking on stringency is a way of being more righteous, as they say holier than thou.
+He also encouraged his followers to take mitzvahs to the extreme in order to be “more stringent and more observant” than that of what Hashem commanded, leading people to believe that taking on stringency is a way of being more righteous, as they say holier than thou.

 Throughout his life, from childhood and until the very end, Yeshua had the same issue all along, he never took responsibility for his actions and always blamed others for his suffering.